-The ERP system supports all core operations of the organization, which are an essential part of the nature of its work and the work of any other organization.
-The most prominent of these operations are supported by the ERP system, supply management, manufacturing functions, executive work as well as human resources, financial matters, public relations or Customer Relationships.
-Where all of this data is merged into one database base and this is referred to as the Enterprise Resource Planning system.
+The ERP system supports all core operations of the organization, which are an essential part of the nature of its work.
+The most prominent of these operations supported by the ERP system includes supply management, manufacturing functions, executive work as well as human resources, financial matters, public relations or customer relationships.
+All of this data is merged into one database base and this is referred to as the Enterprise Resource Planning system.

-The ERP relies on the special computerized software designs as well as the common database.
-The database allows all relevant departments to store all the different works that you are working on, as well as the ability to retrieve all necessary and stored information.
-While the software works to allow the Department to select and choose all the models that are required and link with the models’ suppliers.
+The ERP relies on special computerized software programming as well as a common database.
+The database allows all relevant departments to store all the different jobs to allow the department to select and choose all the models that are required and link with the models’ suppliers.

 Sometimes selected parts of the enterprise resource planning system are selected where many external interfaces are being developed for some systems.
 The most prominent example of this is what is used in some types of trade, the trader has some applications that are separate from each other, whether for products or financial affairs of different places of sale.

 As mentioned, there are many different and diverse processes that are supported by the Enterprise Resource Planning (ERP) system.
 If we want to take a closer look at all the sub-processes in the headings, we find a wide variety of sub-processes.

 Example of How ERP is Utilised

 Engineering, workflow, QA / QC as well as cost, manufacturing processes, and other engineering matters.
 Under financial operations, the accounts are paid in addition to fixed assets and others.

 While various costs fall under project management and expenditure, human resources include sub-processes such as salaries and various dues in addition to the training of staff.
 Customer relationships include operations such as sales, commissions, customer communication, all services offered to them, and other operations.